 Fix : Once imported , Look for white pixel LED reference .
 These are the references with bad connections .
 Go back to Autocad software and delete the connections to these LEDs by clicking and pressing “Delete” button.
 Then , Redo the connection to these reference points using the line tool .
 Make sure to click on the center when connecting.

 Conclusion – Creating Pixel LED layout using AutoCAD

-Creating pixel LED layout using AutoCAD is one of the first steps when programming .
-Although , LEDEdit software have some features to create any type of layout .They are not advance enough to be used for custom layouts that have many geometric features in them.
-This lead us to use third party software to be used .
+Creating pixel LED layout using AutoCAD is one of the first steps when programming pixel LED.
+Although , LEDEdit software have some features to create any type of layout .They are not advance enough to be used for custom layouts with many geometric features.
+This lead us to use third party software such as AutoCAD and CorelDraw.
 Because , They are made for designing such advance shapes without much effort .
-Unfortunately , The LEDEdit software doesn’t supports later versions of AutoCAD software.
+Unfortunately , The LEDEdit software doesn’t supports 2008 or later versions of AutoCAD software.
 It’s hard to use old AutoCAD software versions in new operating systems due to compatibility issues .
-However , This is the best and easiest method when it comes to designing custom pixel LED layout designing.
-If you have good Coreldraw skills you can do the same using the corel draw software – Here is how to
+However , This is the best and easiest method when it comes to custom pixel LED layout designing.
+If you have good CorelDraw skills you can do the same using the CorelDraw software – Here is How To

 Frequently Asked Questions

 Can Use Other CAD software ?